svrohith9/reddit-lite/README.md

 1) Set repo secrets in GitHub: `VITE_SUPABASE_URL`, `VITE_SUPABASE_ANON_KEY`.
 2) Ensure Pages is configured to use GitHub Actions.
 3) Push to `main`; the workflow `.github/workflows/deploy.yml` will build with secrets and deploy to Pages.
+4) You can also trigger the workflow manually from GitHub → Actions → Deploy to GitHub Pages → Run workflow.
 4) Local deploy (optional): `npm run deploy` (requires `.env` locally).

 ## Notes